bilalboukerma/BlockChainCertification/README.md

 ## Blockchain

-Blockchain as the name suggests is a series of blocks.
-Each block is made of two parts—data and data fragmentation, so we can verify that the data is not modified.
-To connect the blocks together, there is an earlier block segmentation listed in the data pane.
-That is, each part of the hash also disturbs the fragmentation of a previous block, which frequently leads to the first mass.
-In this way, blocks make a series where each segmentation is effectively responsible for all previous segmentation, and then the entire series can be verified.
+Blockchain as the name suggests is a chain of blocks.
+Each block is made of two parts – awarde data and a hash of the data, so we could verify the data hasn’t been modified.
+To connect blocks together, there is a hash of a previous block included into the data part.
+Meaning, each hash part also hashes a hash of a previous block, which recursively leads to the first block.
+This way blocks make a chain where effectively each hash is responsible for all the previous hashes, hence the whole chain can be verified.
 See the diagram below for the illustrated example.

 ![Untitled Workspace](https://user-images.githubusercontent.com/31998695/114116693-07252000-98dd-11eb-8e99-72d048a0e299.jpg)